 In the fourth generation of family ownership, Padraig O’Sullivan’s attractive establishment near the Gap of Dunloe is always a pleasure to visit.

 The old tree at the front was left safely in place during renovations which, together with other original features like the stonework and an open fire, all contribute to the genuine character.
+The family take pride in running this fine pub, and the upstairs restaurant is a natural extension of the bar business.

-Portions are generous but, if you can manage it, you might enjoy farmhouse cheeses or choose a dessert from favourites like meringue with seasonal fruit, sticky toffee pudding, apple tart or chocolate gateaux - and good coffee to finish. too.
+Portions are generous but, if you can manage it, you might enjoy farmhouse cheeses or choose a dessert from favourites like meringue with seasonal fruit, sticky toffee pudding, apple tart or chocolate gateaux - and good coffee to finish too.

 Service, under the direction of restaurant manager Assumpta Dempsey, is excellent, with well-informed staff combining friendliness and efficiency.